 Key curriculum components of LFCY include: The Five Practices of Exemplary Student Leadership: Model the Way, Inspire a Shared Vision, Challenge the Process, Enable Others to Act, Encourage the Heart PLUS learning in public speaking, diversity & inclusion, and service learning in our community.
 LFC Youth volunteer at Scoop-a-Palooza and the Run Your Ice Off 5K at IceFest.
 Students begin their journey in May of their freshman year with graduation the following April of their sophomore year.

 The program is open to a selected group of incoming sophomore high school students (public, private or home schooled) in Franklin County.
 Interested students can apply in January of their freshman year.
-This highly competitive selection process involves an in-school interview and requires two mentor recommendations to be submitted with student application.
+This highly competitive selection process involves an interview and requires two mentor recommendations to be submitted with student application.

 LFC Alumni stay involved in the community and are busy in many volunteer organizations all around Franklin County.
 We have over 674 Alumni between the Community and Youth programs.